 Review summary: Panasonic LX100 vs Sony RX1R II

-So what is the bottom line?
+So how do things add up?
 Is the Panasonic LX100 better than the Sony RX1R II or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.